Saurav377/Del_AI_y/README.md

 ### The Solution (that nobody asked for)
 Using super complicated algorithms, non-compliant AI technology, Del_AI_y will listen but often misunderstand, respond but often demotivate, and never complete a task without a heavy dose of sarcasm and delays.

+###IMPORTANT: For the app's speech recognition to work
+1. *Access Settings*: Click on your profile picture or the menu icon, then select "Settings."

+2. *Navigate to Privacy*: Look for the "Privacy" section in the settings menu.

+3. *Speech*: Find the "Speech" option.
+This may be under "Voice activation" or a similar category.

+4. *Turn on Speech Recognition*: Toggle the option to enable online speech recognition.
+You may need to follow prompts to allow permissions.

 ## Technical Details
 ### Technologies/Components Used
 For Software: